v4rshi/v4rshi.github.io/seasons_eda.md

 Instead, I plotted a graph to analyze and visualize the average monthly valence of my Spotify playlist data over time, with annotations for significant life events.
 <img src="images/spotify_project/valence_life_event.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>
 Observations:
-- Fluctuations in Valence: Sharp drops and spikes in Valence often align with significant life events.
+- **Fluctuations in Valence**: Sharp drops and spikes in Valence often align with significant life events.
-- Notable Drops: Dips in Valence are seen around events like "A Terrible Birthday," "Huge Fight with Someone Close," and "Loved One Died," indicating negative experiences.
+- **Notable Drop**s: Dips in Valence are seen around events like "A Terrible Birthday," "Huge Fight with Someone Close," and "Loved One Died," indicating negative experiences.
-- Notable Spikes: Increases in Valence occur around events like "Reconciled with a Friend" and "Got Married," suggesting positive experiences.
+- **Notable Spikes**: Increases in Valence occur around events like "Reconciled with a Friend" and "Got Married," suggesting positive experiences.
-- General Trend: Valence remains generally stable but fluctuates with life events.
+- **General Trend**: Valence remains generally stable but fluctuates with life events.

 These patterns suggest that my music preferences reflect my emotional state.
 This insight encourages a deeper exploration using sentiment analysis to understand my emotions during different periods.